leoloveisme/veronika/README.md

 The creative space for the book continuation.

-The continuation of the story of Veronika and Edward (“Veronika decides to die” by Paolo Coelho) where Veronika having lived amazingly beautiful life finds her death by a drone bombing attempting to save / saving local children in Gaza / Ukraine.
+The continuation of the story of Veronika and Eduard (“Veronika decides to die” by Paolo Coelho) where Veronika having lived amazingly beautiful life finds her death by a drone bombing attempting to save / saving local children in Gaza / Ukraine.

 At the current stage I decided to go with Libre Office because it enables to create a master document.
 Markdown doesn't allow / enable (yet) to do that.